To build the best home gym possible, there are a few pieces of home gym equipment you should be investing in.

 Also, if you’re wondering if you need a power rack to go with your weight bench, this guide will help you figure it out!

-Considering how many awesome features this weight bench has combined with its low price point, there’s a reason it is so widely recommended by the home gym community.
+Considering how many awesome features this flat weight bench has combined with its lower price, there’s a reason it is so widely recommended by the home gym community.

 The thick foam pad is very similar to Rogues Competition Fat Pad and while it might not be as nice as Rogue’s, it gets the job done exceptionally well for a much lower price.